JATINDULANI31/Picaso/README.md

 # Picaso
-An Image Editing App made using Streamlit , OpenCV and PIL.
+An Image Editing App made using Streamlit , OpenCV and PIL.<br>
 Check it out on https://picaso.streamlit.app